elementary/website/docs/code/getting-started.md

 When using notifications, it's important that your desktop file has the same name as your application's ID.
 This is because elementary OS uses desktop files to find extra information about the app who sends the notification such as a default icon, or the name of the app.
 If you don't have a desktop file whose name matches the application id, your notification might not be displayed.
 To keep things simple, we'll be using the same RDNN everywhere.

 ## Yet Another Application {#yet-another-application}
-In order to display notifications, you're going to need to another `Gtk.Application` with a `Gtk.ApplicationWindow`.
+In order to display notifications, you're going to need another `Gtk.Application` with a `Gtk.ApplicationWindow`.
 Remember what we learned in the last few sections and set up a new `Gtk.Application`!

 Now that we have a simple window, let's use what we learned in [creating layouts](#gtk-grid) and make a grid containing one button that will show a notification.